nkern/pycape/README.md

 ```

 ### Running:
-See examples for demonstrations on how to run the code (pending...)
+See examples for demonstrations on how to run the code.

 ### License:
 See the General Public License for details on usage